CRVS Collar Strategy

 - What is a collar on CRVS?

 - A collar on CRVS is the collar strategy applied to CRVS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With CRVS stock trading near $14.38, the strikes shown on this page are snapped to the nearest listed CRVS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CRVS stock at $14.75 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CRVS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CRVS collar max profit and max loss calculated?